THE COMPLETE GUIDE TO TEL AVIV

 - Walk along the beach.
 Tel Aviv’s west side faces the Mediterranean Sea and has nine miles of beaches.
 You can even walk from Tel Aviv to Jaffa along the promenade.
 My hotel was a 5 minute walk from the beach, so I headed down there every morning to talk full advantage of sandy strolls

 - Take a day trip to the Dead Sea and/or Jerusalem.
-I opted for a guided tour because I was short on time, but a high speed railway connects Jerusalem and Tel Aviv, so it’s definitely feasible to visit on your own
+I opted for a guided tour because I was short on time, but a high speed railway connects Jerusalem and Tel Aviv, so it’s possible to visit on your own

 Where to Have Coffee